Nexeum/AvatarImage/README.md

 Demo : coming soon

+## Important

+The script is intended to create an image and then upload its path to a database, but you can still use it according to your needs.

 ## What does it do?

 This class converts the first character of a word into an image.
 It has support for several letters.
 It is still under development.
 If you want to provide a personalized experience to your users, you can implement this code.
 In case you use it and find a bug don't forget to inform me.